New results on vacuum fluctuations: Accelerated detector versus inertial detector in a quantum field: Introduction

-We find that a term is missing in the past two-point correlation functions and it is about the vacuum fluctuations of the moving detector.
-Without this term, we will have a zero variance from the quantum field for the inertial detector .
-This part was not noticed before.
+We find that a term is missing from previous two-point correlation functions and that it is about the vacuum fluctuations of the moving detector.
+Without this term, we would have a zero variance from the quantum field for the inertial detector .
+This was not noticed before.
 When we include this term, the strange zero variance issue disappears and the values of the two-point correlation functions also change.
-This change makes the difference between the inertial and accelerated detector more clear than in the past results.
-Since we apply perturbations to solve the equations, the assumptions of perturbation method also set an allowed region for the values of the parameters in the solutions.
+This change makes the difference between the inertial and accelerated detector more clear than in the previous results.
+Since we apply perturbations to solve the equations, assumptions about the perturbation method also set an allowed region for the values of the parameters in the solutions.
 This restriction also affects the solutions for the two-point correlation functions.
-Including these considerations, the difference between the inertial detector and accelerated detector is more obvious than ever.\\
+When these considerations are included, the difference between the inertial detector and accelerated detector is more obvious than ever.\\

-In order to apply our present result in the future work about Quantum teleportation, we consider two moving Unruh-DeWitt detectors in our present model~\cite{LCH2008}-- that are Alice and Bob.
+To apply our present result to future work about Quantum teleportation, we consider two moving Unruh-DeWitt detectors in our present model~\cite{LCH2008}: Alice and Bob.
 We assume that Alice is static in space and Bob is moving in space.
-Bob's worldline has two different choices that one is the trajectory for a uniformly acceleration, the other trajectory is for a constant velocity motion.
-For simplicity, here we focus on the moving detector Bob only and study the interaction between the quantum field and the internal degree of freedom $Q$ for detector Bob, and compute the two-point functions $\langle QQ \rangle_{v}$ and $\langle \dot{Q}\dot{Q} \rangle_{v}$ for these two different trajectories(i.e.$\langle QQ \rangle_{v}$ is the two-point function vacuum fluctuations of the internal degrees of freedom for Bob), and then we compare the plots of $\langle QQ \rangle_{v}$ and $\langle \dot{Q}\dot{Q} \rangle_{v}$ for the inertial and the uniformly accelerating detectors.
-We find that these two different types of detectors have different behavior on the curves for the two-point functions $\langle QQ \rangle_{v}$ and $\langle \dot{Q}\dot{Q} \rangle_{v}$ in the early time region.
-Meanwhile, we also write down a detailed calculations and point out some key points in the calculations for obtaining $\langle QQ \rangle_{v}$ and $\langle \dot{Q}\dot{Q} \rangle_{v}$.\\
+Bob's worldline has two different choices: one is the trajectory for a uniformly acceleration, while the other is for a constant velocity motion.
+For simplicity, we focus here on the moving detector Bob and study the interaction between the quantum field and the internal degrees of freedom $Q$ for detector Bob.
+We compute the two-point functions $\langle QQ \rangle_{v}$ and $\langle \dot{Q}\dot{Q} \rangle_{v}$ for the two different trajectories(i.e.,s$\langle QQ \rangle_{v}$ is the two-point function vacuum fluctuation of the internal degrees of freedom for Bob), and we then compare the plots of $\langle QQ \rangle_{v}$ and $\langle \dot{Q}\dot{Q} \rangle_{v}$ for the inertial and uniformly accelerating detectors.
+We find that these two different types of detectors have different effects on the curves for the two-point functions $\langle QQ \rangle_{v}$ and $\langle \dot{Q}\dot{Q} \rangle_{v}$ in the early-time region.
+Meanwhile, we also write detailed calculations and point out some key points in the calculations about obtaining $\langle QQ \rangle_{v}$ and $\langle \dot{Q}\dot{Q} \rangle_{v}$.\\